Dave Berry (presenter): Radio

 Berry's radio career began on Capital Radio in 2007 where he presented the Saturday afternoon show.
 Soon after, he was employed by alternative indie rock station XFM whose previous presenters include Ricky Gervais, Stephen Merchant, Simon Pegg, Jimmy Carr and Russell Brand.
 He hosted the Dave Berry Saturday Show for 12 weeks, the drivetime show for almost two years, and the XFM Breakfast Show which achieved some of XFM's highest RAJAR figures.

 On 15 April 2011 he left XFM to present the weekend breakfast show on Capital Radio (now known as Capital London).

 On 25 December 2011, he presented his final weekend Capital London, after the announcement that he would replace Johnny Vaughan on Capital Breakfast (London) on 3 January 2012.
 He hosted the Capital Breakfast (London) show every weekday morning from 6am - 10am with a national broadcast across the Capital network on Saturdays.

 Berry has won the Radio Academy Gold Award for Breakfast Show of the Year and is a two-time winner of the TRIC Award for Best Radio/ Digital Radio Programme.

 In April 2017, Berry left Capital and subsequently has been replaced on the Capital Breakfast (London) show by Roman Kemp.
 He began presenting 4-7pm on Absolute Radio from 2 October 2017 with his co-host Matt Dyson.
 Berry also presented a 7-10pm show on Absolute Radio's sister station Absolute Radio 90s every Monday-Thursday.
 In March 2018, it was confirmed that Berry would replace Christian O'Connell as the host of the Absolute Radio Breakfast Show.
 Berry began presenting the Absolute Radio Breakfast Show on 4 June 2018 where he was joined by Dyson and the show's newsreaders Glenn Moore and Emma Jones.
 As of October 2019, The Dave Berry Breakfast Show had 2.2 million listeners, a record for the station.

+Berry continues to host the flagship Dave Berry Breakfast Show every weekday morning from 6am across the Absolute Radio network, with the broadcast now streaming via Bauer Media's updated Rayo audio platform.
+The show's on-air lineup has seen significant updates; long-term travel presenter Emma Jones departed the program in late 2025, and award-winning broadcaster Rich Williams subsequently joined the morning team alongside Berry, Matt Dyson, and Andrea Fox.